jarun/bcal/README.md

     optional arguments:
-      -c N             show N in binary, decimal and hex use prefix '0b' for binary, '0x' for hex -f FORMAT        convert CHS to LBA or LBA to CHS formats are hyphen-separated
+      -c N             show N in binary, decimal and hex -f FORMAT        convert CHS to LBA or LBA to CHS formats are hyphen-separated
                        LBA format: